alexanderj8510-wq/UnifiInformTool/README.md

 A Windows desktop application that simplifies the process of setting the inform URL on UniFi devices when adopting them to a new controller.
 This tool helps resolve devices stuck in "adopting" state by connecting via SSH and executing the `set-inform` command.

+## SmartScreen Warning

+When downloading and running the executable for the first time, Windows SmartScreen may show a warning that the app is from an "Unknown publisher".
+This is normal for unsigned applications.

+**To run the app:**
+1. Click "More info"
+2. Click "Run anyway"

+The app is safe to use - the source code is available for review on GitHub.

 ## Features

 - **Slot Management**: Save and manage multiple device configurations for quick reuse